HelloStudentWorld/project5-desktop-forum/plans.md

 - API endpoints follow RESTful conventions
 - Error handling is implemented
 - Database models and associations are working as expected
+- Frontend components are styled and responsive
+- Redux state management is handling data flow correctly